This post may contain affiliate links, please see the privacy policy for details.

 Make the cookie dough: Beat the butter with the white and brown sugar and then mix in the molasses and vanilla, and then the eggs, flour, spices, and baking soda until you have a well combined dough.

-Shape and bake the cookies: Form dough balls with a 2-tablespoon cookie scoop (here) and arrange on a greased baking sheet, then flatten them a little and bake on a prepared baking sheet for 8 minutes or until done.
+Shape and bake the cookies: Form dough balls with a 2-tablespoon cookie scoop (here) and arrange on a greased baking sheet, then flatten them a little and bake on a prepared baking sheet until done.

 Make the salted caramel: Cook the sugar and water in a pan until the sugar melts and then keep cooking gently until the mixture is amber in color.
 Stir in the cream and butter and let it cool, then transfer into a Ziploc bag and snip off the corner.